 Human Rights Activist | Social Entrepreneur | Bestselling Author

-After escaping a decade of abuse living as a child bride in a forced marriage in Canada and sharing her story, Samra Zafar became a beacon of hope for many people facing exclusion, abuse, and gender-based violence.
-Now an award-winning international speaker, author, scholar, and entrepreneur, she engages audiences around the world speaking about collective resilience, authentic leadership, inclusive workplaces, youth, human rights, mental health, and more.
+After escaping a decade of abuse living as a child bride in a forced marriage in Canada, Samra Zafar became a beacon of hope for many people facing exclusion, abuse, and gender-based violence.
+Now an award-winning international speaker, bestselling author, scholar, and social entrepreneur, she engages audiences around the world speaking about collective resilience, authentic leadership, inclusive workplaces, youth, human rights, mental health, and more.

-In 2017, Zafar wrote an article about her personal experience with abuse for Toronto Life, which became the most-read article in Canada that year.
-In the same year, she delivered a TEDx talk on the topic, which was named an all-time top 10 talk on gender-based violence.
-Zafar’s work has since been featured on global media outlets including Huffington Post, Global Citizen, CBC, Global News, The Globe and Mail, Toronto Star, and Yahoo.
-She has also delivered talks for UNICEF, Yale University, and many non-profits, corporations, and universities across the world.
+In 2017, Zafar wrote an article about her personal experience with abuse for Toronto Life, which became a most-read article in Canada.
+In the same year, she delivered a TEDx talk on gender-based violence, which was named an “all-time top 10” talk.
+Since then, she has given a total of three TEDx talks and delivered keynotes for several major organizations, including Immigration Refugees and Citizenship Canada, UNICEF, Yale University, Amnesty International, Art of Leadership, and many leading non-profits, corporations, and universities around the world.

 In 2019, Zafar published her first book, A Good Wife: Escaping the Life I Never Chose, which instantly became a national bestseller and named one of CBC’s Best Books of 2019 for Canadian Non-fiction.
 It is now being adapted into a TV series and published internationally.
 Zafar’s work has also been featured in global media outlets, including Washington Post, Huffington Post, National Post, CBC, The Globe and Mail, CBC, CTV, and Yahoo.